 That made an even bigger difference.
 Even my dentist was impressed.

-For the first time, in my life I really feel as my mouth is in good shape.
+For the first time in my life, I really feel like my mouth is in good shape.

-As I have already said above, the waterpik is a kind of high pressure hose.
-It is tiny. of course, but jets out water at a pressure of 5 to 90 lbs. per square inch and at up to 1,600 pulses per minute.
+As I have already said above, the is a kind of high pressure hose.
+It is tiny. of course, but it jets out water at a pressure of 5 to 90 lbs. per square inch and at up to 1,600 pulses per minute.
+Waterpik

 It cleans between the teeth and deep in the gums.
 Various attachments are available to massage gums or brush at the same time.